Within this article, I’m going to go through my personal kayak equipment list; which contains all the gear I bring with me on my kayaking adventures.

-- Top – Since I already pack a dry suit, I will typically wear an extra shirty underneath as an added layer
+- Top – SInce I already pack a dry suit – I will typically wear an extra shirt underneath as an added layer.

-- Waterproof Underwear – Swapping out my usual underwear, I would usually wear waterproof underwear for adding warmth.
+- Waterproof Underwear – Swapping out my usual underwear, I would usually wear waterproof underwear for added warmth.

-- Wool Hat – I’d usually switch out my hat with a woolen one too since its a little cosier than just a typical baseball cap and if it gets wet, they dry fairly quickly.
+- Wool Hat – I’d usually switch out my hat with a woolen on too since it’s a little cozier than just a typical baseball cap and if it gets wet they dry fairly quickly.
 Not to mention the wool traps a lot of the water in which uses it as insulation.

-A lot of these are not necessary but are always on hand when I go kayaking. typically I try to keep them on my body for ease of access but I’d usually show the rest in my backpack
+A lot of these are not necessary but are always on hand when I go kayaking, typically y I try to keep them on m m body for ease of access but I’d usually shove the rest in my backpack.

-- Sunglasses – always have them handy – attach a glasses retrainer if you don’t feel like diving overboard to get them when they inevitably fall into the body of water.
+- Sunglasses – always have them handy – attach a glass retrainer if you don’t feel like diving overboard to get them when they inevitably fall into the water.

 - Sunscreen – A no brainer.
-I can’t really give you recommendations on strength since we’re all different skin types but I’d recommend applying before you get onto the water and bringing the bottle along with you in case you want to re-apply later.
+I can’t really give you a recommendation on strength since we’re all different skin types but I’d recommend applying before you get onto the water and bringing the bottle along with you in case you want to re-apply later.

-- First-aid Kit – If you could only pick one item from this list to bring, it would no doubt be a first aid kit.
-You should ALWAYS bring one for obvious reasons, you never know when you’re going to need one.
+- First-aid Kit – If you could only pick on an item from this list to bring, it would no doubt be a first aid kit.
+You should ALWAYS bring for obvious reasons, you never know when you’re going to need it.

 - Water Bottle – Staying hydrated is the key to keeping up a great rowing technique.

-- Matches – You never know if you’re going to get stranded and in dier need of fire.
+- Matches – You never know if you’re going to get stranded and in need of a fire.

-- Cellphone – I wouldnt bring your personal phone along with you as that is far to expensive to risk, however I would buy a cheap phone to take out with you just incase of emergencies.
+- Cellphone – I wouldn’t bring your personal phone along with you as that is a far too expensive risk, however, I would buy a cheap phone to take out with you just in case of emergencies.

-Finally, you have a list of my personal Kayak Equipment List.
-Hopeuflly it at least serves as a way for you to be able to brainstorm ideas for your own personal kayaking kit.
+Finally, you have a list of my personal Kayak Requirements List.
+Hopefully, it at least serves as a way for you to be able to brainstorm ideas for your own personal kayaking list.